-Disclosure: This How to Avoid Pickpockets in Europe Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, book a tour, buy your travel insurance, and shop for travel essentials, etc..
-You don’t pay anything extra.
-If you’d like to learn more about how this works, you can read more under our Disclaimer page.
+Disclosure: This post contains affiliate links.
+That means we may earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc. Learn more here.

 Back in 1997 or 1998, I visited Prague for the first time with my mom during a summer vacation from high school.
 We’d gone to London to visit my brother, and had decided to tack on a trip to Prague, which at the time was still being discovered by tourists less than a decade after communism’s fall and the 1993 Velvet divorce between the Czech Republic and Slovakia.

 At first, everything was perfect.
 We ate like kings, and I distinctly remember ordering an entire pizza for about $2 Canadian.
 We bought garnet rings and bohemian glass, and rushed around the city seeing all the best things to do in Prague.
 In other words, we had a fantastic vacation.

 And then IT happened.
 An IT that has become the stuff of family legends, and gets brought up anytime anyone travels anywhere, or in any discussion of fanny packs (that’s a bum bag to you Brits).
 An IT that involves a thieving band of youths, embassy assistance, and international money transfers, and – when timed correctly – still causes us to fall into gales of laughter at the utter pandemonium and panic it immediately caused.

 As it happens to thousands of other tourists each year, we fell victim to pickpocketing in Europe.